catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

-not closer to a WYSIWYG experience for the user
+adding styles is also not beginner friendly

 ---

 ### Bottom line

-designer (power user): can style to their hearts content and create helpful content styles
+designer (power user): can style to their heart's content and create helpful content styles

-user (beginner): can choose from this library of helpful content styles
+user (beginner): can choose from this library of helpful content styles in page editor

 ---